mmondics/aiops-z/README.md

     ![instana-analytics-3](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-3.png)

     Instana automatically displays a relevant dynamic graph.
-In our case, this is the erroneous call rate for the payment service.
+In this case, it is the erroneous call rate for the payment service.
 Instana also provides a link to the analysis page for these calls.

 40. **Click the "Analyze Calls" button.**

-    Now we're back on the Analysis page we looked at previously, but with the correct filters automatically applied.
-We can see that the POST /pay/{id} endpoint has 100% erroneous calls.
+    Now you're back on the Analysis page you looked at previously, but with the correct filters automatically applied.
+You can see that the `POST /pay/{id}` endpoint has 100% erroneous calls.
 Click to expand that dropdown.

     ![instana-analytics-4](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-4.png)

-    Notice how we see the same information about the erroneous calls for `POST /pay/partner-57` as we did previously, but Instana did all of the filtering for us.
+    Notice how the same information about the erroneous calls for `POST /pay/partner-57` is displayed as it was previously, but Instana did all of the filtering.
 Because of the 100% error rate, it's clear that this endpoint is having an issue.
-Instana also provided us with links to the specific calls that failed.
+Instana also provided links to the specific calls that failed.

 41. **Click one of the "POST /pay/partner-57" links.**

     ![instana-analytics-5](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-5.png)

-    On the call page, we see how many instances of the erroneous call there are, a trace of the call and at which point the error occurred, the status code and error messages received, and more.
-From reading through the information on this page, we learn that the source of the error is the payment service in Kubernetes.
+    On the call page, you see how many instances of the erroneous call there are, a trace of the call and at which point the error occurred, the status code and error messages received, and more.
+From reading through the information on this page, it's apparent that the source of the error is the `payment` service in Kubernetes.
 The related endpoints and infrastructure such as the external MongoDB and the user service look healthy.

 42. **Click the "payment" link under "Service Endpoint List".**

     ![instana-analytics-6](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-6.png)

     Again you can confirm that the payment service in OpenShift is the cause of these Incidents.
-At this point we would want to look at our Kubernetes YAML definitions and the python code that was containerized and is running this microservice.
-For the sake of this demonstration, we know that the error is caused by an intentional bug built into the load generator which is attempting to access a payment endpoint that does not exist.
+At this point you would want to look at the Kubernetes YAML definitions and the python code that was containerized and is running this microservice.
+For the sake of this demonstration, the error is caused by an intentional bug built into the load generator which is attempting to access a payment endpoint that does not exist.

 ### Instana Wrap-up